projectcalico/calico/RELEASING.md

    python2 ./release-scripts/do_release.py
    ```

-1. Add the new version to the bottom of `_data/versions.yml`.
+1. Add a new "dummy" version to the bottom of `_data/versions.yml`.
+Add a comment indicating this is to be removed
+   when the real release is cut.

    This ensures the release is not listed as the "Latest release" in the documentation.
 Populate the
-   section with the chosen component versions for this release.
+   section with tags indicating the corresponding minor release branch.

    For example:

    ```
     v2.1
+      # Pre-release placeholder for Calico v2.1.
+Delete this when v2.1.0 goes live.
-      - title: v2.1.0-rc1
+      - title: v2.1.0-pre-release
+        components:
+          typha:
+            version: release-v2.1
         ... etc ...
    ```